Last edited 11/3/2016

 11 jurors (92%) voted for death and only 1 (8%) voted for life (12) - a very decisive vote and also, by far, the most anti democratic result within the US, with the vast minority ruling over the vast majority.

-Possibly, in respecting democratic principles, a majority vote should rule the sentence.
+Possibly, in respecting democratic principles, as opposed to undermining them, a majority vote should rule the sentence.

 6) USA Today: "A California study in 2008 found the state spent $137 million annually to support the death penalty but would spend only $11.5 million if it was repealed."